-In some cases, you will be affected by the coverage change before January 1:
+Changes that can affect you this year: In the below cases, you will be affected by the coverage changes during the current year:

-- If a brand-name drug you are taking is replaced by a new generic drug, we must give you at least 60 days' notice or give you a 60-day refill of your brand-name drug at a network pharmacy. - During this 60-day period, you should be working with your provider to switch to the generic or to a different drug that we cover. - Or you and your provider can ask us to make an exception and continue to cover the brandname drug for you.
-For information about how to ask for an exception, see Chapter 9, "What to do if you have a problem or complaint (coverage decisions, appeals, and complaints)." - Again, if a drug is suddenly recalled because it's been found to be unsafe or for other reasons, we will immediately remove the drug from the Drug List.
-We will let you know of this change right away. - Your provider will also know about this change, and can work with you to find another drug for your condition.
+- A new generic drug replaces a brand-name drug on the Drug List (or we change the cost-sharing tier or add new restrictions to the brand-name drug) - We may immediately remove a brand-name drug on our Drug List if we are replacing it with a new generic drug that will appear on the same or lower cost-sharing tier and with the same or fewer restrictions.
+Also, when adding the new generic drug, we may decide to keep the brand-name drug on our Drug List, but immediately move it to a different cost-sharing tier or add new restrictions. - We may not tell you in advance before we make that change-even if you are currently taking the brand-name drug. - You and your provider can ask us to make an exception and continue to cover the brandname drug for you.
+For information about how to ask for an exception, see Chapter 9, "What to do if you have a problem or complaint (coverage decisions, appeals, and complaints)." - Unsafe drugs and other drugs on the Drug List that are withdrawn from the market. - Once in a while, a drug may be suddenly withdrawn because it has been found to be unsafe or removed from the market for another reason.
+If this happens, we will immediately remove the drug from the Drug List.
+If you are taking that drug, we will let you know of this change right away. - Your prescriber will also know about this change, and can work with you to find another drug for your condition.